moonlight-stream/moonlight-embedded/README.md

 	-height <height>Vertical resolution (default 720)
 	-30fps Use 30fps
 	-60fps Use 60fps (default)
-	-bitrate <bitrate>Specify the bitrate in Kbps
-	-app <app> Name of app to stream
+	-bitrate <bitrate> Specify the bitrate in Kbps -packetsize <size> Specify the maximum packetsize in bytes -app <app> Name of app to stream
 	-nosops Don't allow GFE to modify game settings -input <device> Use <device> as input.
 Can be used multiple times (default uses all devices in /dev/input)
-	-mapping <file> Use <file> as gamepad mapping configuration file -audio <device> Use <device> as ALSA audio output device (default sysdefault)
+	-mapping <file> Use <file> as gamepad mapping configuration file -audio <device> Use <device> as ALSA audio output device (default sysdefault) -localaudio Play audio locally

 	Use ctrl-c to exit application